unahouExosite/docs/rpc/README.md

 ##map

 Creates an alias for a resource.
-Subsequently the resource can be looked up using the "lookup" method.
+Subsequently the resource can be looked up using the [lookup](#lookup) method.

 ```
 {